 1: Global Shipping and Transportation Networks

 Transportation is a volume-based business.
 The more shipments a business has, the better rates they can procure.
 This makes focus even more important.
-As 3PLs look to expand into the 4PL space for their customers, it is important to focus on key trade lanes to build volume.
+As 3PLs look to expand into 4PL technology for their customers, it is important to focus on key trade lanes to build volume.

 As a best practice, warehouses should use more than one carrier or service provider in case one of them is unable to procure space during peak shipping seasons.
 This applies to ocean freight, air freight, over the road (OTR), and domestic intermodal services.